-The Acute Care for the Elders (ACE) Unit on Greenberg 11 South at New York-Presbyterian Hospital/Weill Cornell Medicine is a special elder-friendly unit that thrives on teamwork.
+The Acute Care for Elders (ACE) Unit on Greenberg 11 South at New York-Presbyterian Hospital/Weill Cornell Medicine is a special elder-friendly unit that thrives on teamwork.
 The environment is designed to be warm and healing, with artwork on the walls and a day area with a view of the East River, where patients and families can spend time together.
 Our volunteers help patients remain active and engaged.

 On the unit, the attending geriatrician, medical team, nurses, nursing assistants, dietician, social worker and therapists work together to provide care geared towards the special needs of the geriatric population.
 Maintaining a holistic perspective, they assess each patient's medical and psychosocial needs to achieve the best possible outcome.